 Assets transferred to irrevocable trusts are protected from most claims.

-With the federal estate tax limit at $11.2 million in 2018, people may feel they don’t need to consider tax reduction benefits offered by irrevocable trusts.
+With the federal estate tax limit at $13.61 million per person or $27.22 million per married couple in 2024, people may feel they don’t need to consider tax reduction benefits offered by irrevocable trusts.
 However, discuss tax reduction with your estate planning attorney.
 Laws change.
 Also, while Florida does not assess an estate tax, other states still do.
 If you hold property in a state that charges an estate tax, keep in mind that the state estate tax limit is generally much lower than the federal limit.
 An irrevocable trust may still be an option for you.

 Revocable trusts, however, offer no state or federal estate tax protection.

 The grantor of a revocable trust may change the terms of the trust or even terminate it completely.
 Irrevocable trusts, by their very nature, are not meant to be changed.
-In fact, it can be virtually impossible to change the terms of an irrevocable trust, depending upon the trust language.
+It can be virtually impossible to change the terms of an irrevocable trust, depending upon the trust language.